surban/openemc/defmt-ringbuf/README.md

 # defmt-ringbuf

-This crate stores [`defmt`] log messages in a simple ring buffer that is persisted across reboots.
+This crate stores [`defmt`] log messages in a simple ring buffer that is persisted across resets.
 You still need to read the messages from the buffer and transfer them to a host for formatting.

 [`defmt`]: https://github.com/knurling-rs/defmt